 The couple lives in Indiana and Warsaw, Poland–with visits to their Alaska properties in Tok and Alexander Creek, AK.

-Charitable work: He contributes regularly to the Buffalo State College Hank Nuwer Collection and BSC Hazing Collection under BSC archivist Daniel DiLandro
+Charitable work: He contributes regularly to HazingPrevention and the Buffalo State College Hank Nuwer Collection and BSC Hazing Collection managed by BSC archivist Daniel DiLandro.

 His interests include travel with his wife Malgorzata, collecting tropical fish and authors on international stamps, flyfishing, riding horses, and reading quality literature and novels about the American West.